davidjgoss/davidjgoss.co/blog/api-documentation-redoc-docusaurus.md

 1. Initialise a Docusaurus project
 2. Make your OpenAPI spec available to your project
 3. Add it as a custom field in your `docusaurus.config.js`
-4. Install Redoc and its peer dependencies
+4. Install Redoc and its peer dependencies[^buffer-polyfill]
 5. Add a new page (with a navbar link) and include the `RedocStandalone` component

+[^buffer-polyfill]: In the latest alphas of Docusaurus 2, you also need to add a small Webpack override (via Docusaurus's [plugin system](https://v2.docusaurus.io/docs/lifecycle-apis#configurewebpackconfig-isserver-utils)) to polyfill `Buffer`.
+This is because in its recent version 5 release, Webpack [stopped automatically polyfilling](https://blog.sindresorhus.com/webpack-5-headache-b6ac24973bf1) Node.js APIs that aren't available in browsers.

 The React code for your page could look something like: